cyberbotics/webots-doc/guide/lidar-sensors.md

 %end

 The [Hokuyo UTM-30LX](https://www.hokuyo-aut.jp/search/single.php?serial=169) is a lidar designed for outdoor robots with a high moving speed.
-The model respects the following specifications:
+The model has the following specifications:

 - `field of view`: 270 [deg]
 - `range`: 0.1 to 30 [m]